 The Swedish Parliament celebrates democracy 100 years

-One hundred years ago, a decision was taken in the Swedish Parliament to introduce universal and equal suffrage.
-The reform was carried out following a long struggle and intensive advocacy efforts and the decision is regarded as a milestone in the history of Swedish democracy.
-This is being marked at the Swedish Parliament – the Riksdag – with four years of celebrations during which the advent of democracy in Sweden is being celebrated in various ways.
+One hundred years ago, the Swedish Parliament decided to introduce universal and equal suffrage.
+The reform was carried out following a long struggle and intensive advocacy efforts and is regarded as a milestone in the history of Swedish democracy.
+This is being commemorated at the Riksdag with a four-year-long democracy centenary, during which the advent of democracy in Sweden is being celebrated in various ways.
 The Swedish Parliament is commemorating and celebrating democracy from 2018 until 2022.

 The advent of democracy

 Sweden has universal suffrage, but this has not always been the case.
 Over the years there have been different requirements regarding voting rights in Sweden.
 Join us on a journey through the history of democracy.

 Changes in society and reforms in the Riksdag

 In the 19th century, new ideas about the equal worth of all people, power sharing and co-determination emerged in Sweden.
 At the same time, industrialisation took off and many people started moving from the countryside to find work in towns.
 Sweden was a poor country at the time, and 1.5 million Swedes emigrated, primarily to North America.
 The Age of Enlightenment's ideas about the equal worth of all people, representative democracy and co-determination spread and people from the lower social classes started to question established social structures and demand political change.